Natalie Smith (sport shooter): Shooting

 In 2015, she has a scholarship with the Queensland Academy of Sport.

 In the 2016 Rio Paralympics she represented Australia in four rifle events although did not win a medal, her best result was 5th overall in the Women's R2-10m Air Rifle Standing - SH1.

 At the 2020 Summer Paralympics, she finished 19th in the Women's 10m Air Rifle Standing SH1 and 46th in the Mixed R3-10 m Air Rifle Prone SH1.
+At the 2024 Summer Paralympics, she finished 12th in the Women's 10m Air Rifle Standing SH1 and 8th in the R8 Women's 50 metre rifle 3 positions SH1.

 She has held a scholarship with the Queensland Academy of Sport.